 There is a small risk of damage to the lung, which could cause air to leak into the space around the lung.
-This usually needs no specific treatment but could require admission to hospital.
-We might also need to insert a small tube through the skin into this collection of air to remove it.
+This usually needs no specific treatment but could need admission to hospital.
+We might need to insert a small tube through the skin into this collection of air to drain it.

-There is also a small risk that the needle we use to drain fluid makes a hole in (punctures) another organ, such as the spleen or liver.
+There is also a small risk that the needle used to access the pleural makes a hole in (punctures) another organ, such as the spleen or liver.
 This is exceptionally rare and does not usually cause any harm.

-What happens after the pleural aspiration?
+What happens after the pleural biopsy?

-A nurse will monitor you after your procedure for up to 30 minutes.
-We often perform a chest xray after the procedure.
-After a short period of monitoring, provided you feel well, you can be collected and taken home.
-We suggest that someone either drives you home or travels with you in a taxi if possible.
+A nurse will monitor you for up to 30 minutes after your procedure.
+We often perform a chest x-ray after the procedure.
+After 15 to 30 minutes, if you feel well, you will be ready to be collected and taken home.
+We suggest that someone either drives you home or travels with you in a taxi.